chelseah02/Veni-Vici-Dogs/README.md

 I experienced challenges with allowing 1 picture to appear at at time, which was solved with theDiscover button functionality.
 I also could not figure how to access attributes and add them to the site.
 My access key was working fine, but I used console.log(json) to determine how the data is returned to access other attributes.

 I am still challenged by the ban features, so I will be continuing to work on these features by the extension date.
-(AS OF MONDAY 3/21/2023 11:04PM PDT).
+(AS OF MONDAY 3/20/2023 11:04PM PDT).

+AS OF WEDNESDAY 3/22/2023 12:24PM PDT:
+All user stories (required features) are complete and successfully function within the app!

 ## License